Do Go On - 345 - Dame Julie Andrews

 That's fun.

-And so that would be funny actually
+And so that would be funny actually because then I have told that twice.

-and both times it's been new to me.
+And both times it's been new to me.

 But it was familiar that time.